See 'n Say: History

 A Mother Goose and a "Snoopy Says" See 'N Say were unveiled in 1969.
 One recited nursery rhymes the other featured Peanuts comic strip characters.
 Also that year, Mattel introduced Mister Circus Says and Sing-A-Song, both part of its Super See 'N Say line.
 These two, which were battery-operated, worked slightly differently from earlier See 'N Says.
 Instead of pulling a string, the pointer was pushed and released to make the toy talk.
 The battery-operated toys were able to recite longer phrases than earlier pull-string versions.
 The remaining titles for the Super See 'N Say line were, "I Wish I Were" and the "Dr. Seuss Zoo", both released in 1970.

 In the 1970s, See 'N Say pointers were streamlined into a uniform design, a large arrow with a sticker affixed to it depicting a bee, farmer, and so forth.
 In the early 1980s The Zoo Keeper Says was added to the rapidly expanding See 'N Say line.
 By 1989, the chatty ring was replaced by a lever that could be pulled to make the toy talk, after a Rhode Island girl was blinded by a snapped string.

 Playskool, a division of Hasbro manufactured the "Sounds Around" rival toy.

-Chatty records were replaced with computer chips in the 1990s.
+Chatty records were replaced with computer chips in 1989.
 The owl shaped See 'N Say, the "Whooo Says" used a push button to activate it, and was the first model to use a flip-page format as well as computer chips.
 The new version of the Farmer Says toy still emits the same farm animal sounds that were used in the original 1965 See 'N Say.
 In 2001, the "Kids Around the World" See 'N Say was introduced that developed a different format: identifying placements on the map, had a pointer that tells which game to play, touch button countries and continents, and gameplay.

 In 2015, Little People released a new version of the 2003 "Farmer Says" version called "Farmer Eddie Says" and has a new voice given to the toy itself and has a different twist to two classic nursery rhymes such as "The Farmer in the Dell" and "Old MacDonald Had a Farm".

-A replica of the 1989 model of The Farmer Says was featured in the 1995 Disney Pixar movie Toy Story, as a resident toy living in Andy’s Room, the 1970 pull string model of The Farmer Says appeared in Toy Story 3 (2010), being used as a roulette machine by Lotso’s minions.
+A replica of the 1989 model of The Farmer Says was featured in the 1995 Disney Pixar movie Toy Story, as a resident toy living in Andy’s Room, the 1970 pull string model of The Farmer Says appeared in Toy Story 3 (2010), being used as a roulette machine by Lotso’s henchmen.